 Cost-cutting initiatives adopted by our customers as well as the effects of competition may result in increased downward pressure on pricing.
 We expect that as our industry develops and competition grows, our agreements with existing customers may require step-downs in pricing over the term of the agreements or, if commercialized, over the periods of production, and we may not be able to negotiate price reductions from our suppliers.
 In addition, our existing or future customers may reserve the right to terminate their supply contracts for convenience, which enhances their ability to obtain price reductions.
-Certain large customers may possess significant leverage over their suppliers, including us, because the market is highly competitive.
-Accordingly, we expect to be subject to substantial continuing pressure from our existing and prospective customers to reduce the price of our products.
+Certain large customers may pressure from our existing and prospective customers to reduce the price of our products.
 It is possible that pricing pressures beyond our expectations could intensify as automotive OEMs pursue restructuring, consolidation and cost-cutting initiatives.
 If we are unable to generate sufficient production cost savings in the future to offset price reductions, our gross margin and profitability would be adversely affected.